cibboy/kodi.canvas/README.md

 - ricerca todo e sistemarli
 - videonav ogni tanto torna indietro quando ci si muove rapidamente, sulla home non sembrano esserci problemi...
 - choose art not available as action, needs to be a button in dialogvideoinfo.xml, id 10 (anche id 6 per refresh utile)
-- episode custom nav: show list of episodes when not scrolling.
+- episode custom nav: show list of episodes when finished scrolling.
 Possibilities:
   - timer stop when not scrolling
   - alarm as onstop lungo quanto il tempo di scrolling
+- attempt home rewrite with simplification:
+  - one "page" per menu item
+  - a page is a grouplist with always at least 1 element (a list or the empty placeholder)
+  - navigation between lists is with setfocus
+  - pages are inside a grouplist
+  - basically reintroduce some concepts of previous implementation, but attempt to implement native navigation

 TODO:
 - dialog in settings da fare: